Skip to content

 end

-This creates three cache layers:
+This creates three working layers:

-1. ResponseCache (60 seconds): The entire HTTP response is cached.
+1. ResponseCache (60 seconds): the entire HTTP response is cached.
 No Ruby code runs at all.

 The first visitor after a full cache expiry waits 800ms.
 Everyone else gets the response in under 5ms.

-12. Exercise: Cache an Expensive Product Listing Endpoint
+11. Exercise: Cache an Expensive Product Listing Endpoint

 Requirements